 Let’s start with the son of Pete (HOF 1988).
 A product of both Scott Gallagher and the Busch Soccer Clubs, Mike attended St. Louis University where he was a member of a Final Four Team and a Hermann Award Finalist in 1992.
 From 1992-1998 Mike was a member of the United States National Team garnering 67 Caps.
 Mike was a member of the starting 11 and was mentioned as the steadiest player on the field whenever he wore the colors of the National Team.
 Mike was a member of the Pumas in the Mexican League from 1994-1996 where he was named a member of the Mexican League All-Star Team, the first American named with that honor.
 Returning to the US in 1996, Mike played for Kansas City, New York Metrostars, and Chicago in 2000, winning the US Open Cup and MLS Runner-up that year.
 Mikes’ knowledge of the game has led him into the coaching arena, from 2001-2006 he was the Assistant at SLU and once again, the US National Team called him to be the assistant coach from 2007-2011 making him the only American to play and coach in a World Cup.
 Accomplishments while with the National Team include Gold Cup Champions in 2007, Confederation Cup and Gold Cup Runners-ups in 2009, World Cup 2010 first in their group, and in 2011 Gold Cup Runner-up.
-After assisting with the Montreal Impact, Mike moved to the Philadelphia Union in 2014s, taking them to the US Open Cup final in 2014 and 2015.
+After assisting with the Montreal Impact, Mike moved to the Philadelphia Union in 2014, taking them to the US Open Cup final in 2014 and 2015.
 Mike has since joined Los Angeles Football Club and is currently Director of Soccer Operations / Assistant Coach.

 While first attending University of Indiana at Evansville, Jamie transferred to Clemson University where he received All-American honors and was voted top collegiate goalkeeper of the year.
 A two sport athlete, Jamie chose soccer over baseball when he was selected to the US Olympic Team in 1984, a call to the National Team, and the First National Futsal Team.
 Drafted by the Cosmos in the NASL, he never really got the outdoor start.
 The NPSL Indoor League was his next step.
 Rookie of the Year in 1985 with the Canton Invaders, Jamie was the goalie for 4 Championship years with Canton.
 Later in 1995, he received his fifth Championship with the St. Louis Ambush.
 Received 6 Goalkeeper of the League Award, 2 MVP Awards, 11 All-Star Games and was named MVP twice.
 Recorded 296 Career Wins and had 9 goals and 98 assists as a goalie.
 From the Canton Invaders, Buffalo Blizzard, St. Louis Ambush, and the Kansas City Attack.
 Once again, giving back to the game, Jamie has helped with the NORCO Soccer Club, Scott Gallagher Illinois, McKendree University, and the cities of O’Fallon and Wentzville.
 Currently, Jamie is the assistant coach for the St. Louis Ambush.
 Jamie is also associated with the Friends of Kids with Cancer, Special Olympics, and The Climb for PTSD.
 Jamie is the Owner and Operator of the CORE Soccer Training, developing programs for individuals and coaches on a one on one or a team basis.